microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/gke/gke_dc_vanilla_terraform/_index.md

 * Create Azure service principal (SP)

-  To connect a Kubernetes cluster to Azure Arc, Azure service principal assigned with the "Contributor" role is required.
+  To be able to complete the scenario and its related automation, Azure service principal assigned with the “Contributor” role is required.
 To create it, login to your Azure account run the below command (this can also be done in [Azure CloudShell](https://shell.azure.com/))

   ```shell
   az login